sodium percarbonate sodium percarbonate

-Sodium Percarbonate is a versatile and eco-friendly chemical compound widely used across various industries.
-Its chemical formula, 2Na₂CO₃ · 3H₂O₂, represents an adduct of sodium carbonate (commonly known as soda ash or washing soda) and hydrogen peroxide.
-This unique combination forms a highly concentrated crystalline powder that offers powerful cleaning and bleaching capabilities.
-It is colorless, crystalline, hygroscopic, and water-soluble, making it ideal for diverse cleaning and treatment applications.
+Sodium Percarbonate is a biodegradable, beneficial chemical compound used in many industries.
+It has a chemical formula which is 2Na₂CO₃ · 3H₂O₂, which is an adduct of sodium carbonate (commonly called soda ash or washing soda) and hydrogen peroxide.
+This combination has created an adduct that, in its solid form, is a concentrated, crystalline powder that will allow for powerful cleaning and bleaching action.
+It is colorless, crystalline, highly hygroscopic, and water-soluble, which makes it ideal for cleaning and treatment processes.

 Manufacturing Process of Sodium Percarbonate

-Manufacturers traditionally produce Sodium Percarbonate through a crystallization process.
-They react aqueous hydrogen peroxide with sodium carbonate under controlled conditions.
-During this process, they add a salting-out agent—often sodium chloride—to encourage crystal formation.
-They then cool and crystallize the solution to produce Sodium Percarbonate in its desired form.
-To minimize waste and improve efficiency, they recycle the mother liquor from the process.
+Traditionally, manufacturers will produce Sodium Percarbonate via a crystallization process.
+They prepare an aqueous solution of hydrogen peroxide and immediately react it with sodium carbonate under controlled conditions.
+During the process, they introduce a salting-out agent, typically sodium chloride, to facilitate the nucleation of sodium percarbonate crystals.
+They then cool and crystallize the solution to yield sodium percarbonate in the form they are aiming for.

 Detail project report on Sodium percarbonate